After 20 years of using Windows computers, I bought a MACbook and started my experience in this brave new world.

 On windows when you hover the mouse over a folder, a tip shows the total size of the folder and other useful information.

-On MAC, you see nothing.
+On MAC, you see no extra information.

 You have to select the folder, press CTRL+i and then a new window opens.
 That window still does not say the total size of the folder.